James Ax

-James Burton Ax (10 January 1937 - 11 June 2006) was an American mathematician who made groundbreaking contributions in algebra and number theory using model theory.
+James Burton Ax (10 January 1937 - 11 June 2006) was an American mathematician who made contributions in algebra and number theory using model theory.
 He shared, with Simon B. Kochen, the seventh Frank Nelson Cole Prize in Number Theory, which was awarded for a series of three joint papers on Diophantine problems.

 Education and career

 Ax was born in New York City and graduated from Stuyvesant High School in 1954.
 He then joined the Brooklyn Polytechnic University.
 He earned his Ph.D. from the University of California, Berkeley in 1961 under the direction of Gerhard Hochschild, with a dissertation on The Intersection of Norm Groups.

 After a year at Stanford University, he joined the mathematics faculty at Cornell University.
 He spent the academic year 1965–1966 at Harvard University on a Guggenheim Fellowship.
 In 1969, he was recruited by his Berkeley classmate Jim Simons to move from Cornell to the mathematics department at Stony Brook University.

 In 1970 he was an Invited Speaker at the ICM in Nice with the talk Transcendence and differential algebraic geometry.
 In the 1970s, he worked on the fundamentals of physics, including an axiomatization of space-time and the group theoretical properties of the axioms of quantum mechanics.

 In 1977 he retired from his academic career and joined a hedge fund run by Jim Simons.
 In the 1980s, he and Simons founded the quantitative finance firm Axcom Trading Advisors, which was later acquired by Renaissance Technologies and renamed the Medallion Fund.
 The latter fund was named after the Cole Prize won by James Ax and the Veblen Prize won by Jim Simons.

 In the early 1990s, Ax retired from his financial career and went to San Diego, California, where he studied further on the foundations of quantum mechanics and also attended, at the University of California, San Diego, courses on playwriting and screenwriting.
 (In 2005 he completed a thriller screenplay entitled Bots.)

 The Ax Library in the Department of Mathematics at the University of California, San Diego houses his mathematical books.